 One of the club RIBs is usually stored down at a boatyard on the south coast for the diving season.
 This negates the need for a towing vehicle to be available as the boatyard offers a launching service for a small fee.
 Make sure that you check the opening times of the boatyard as they do differ slightly for Spring and Autumn when there is less demand.
 The Diving Officer must be informed before the boat is taken out and you must always have a qualified BSAC Boat handler on board whilst at sea.

 If you are using the RIB stored down at the coast, first before you leave, go to our boatshed and…..

-Pick up the boat keys, kill cords, isolators, GPS, depth sounder, a hand-held radio (make sure it is charged?) and the two boat boxes containing the flares and the tools.
+Pick up the boat keys, kill cords, isolators, GPS, depth sounder, the Oxygen kit (assemble the kit and check it is full), a hand-held radio (make sure it is charged?) and the two boat boxes containing the flares and the tools.

 When you get to the coast